anil-dewani/anil-dewani/README.md

 I'm an tech-enthusiast with a sound grip on very diverse set of technical toolsets which help me manifest ideas into functional and reliable tech systems.

-In my free time, I try to give back to the world by releasing open-source projects.

 - 🤖 &nbsp; I’m currently learning **Machine Learning & Natural Language Processing**.
 - 🌈 &nbsp; I totally admire **GNU/Linux** and **FOSS** Softwares <br>